August Willads Bech

 August Willads Bech (21 July 1815 - 28 May 1877) was a Danish landowner.
-He owned Valbygård at Slagelse and Borupgård at Borup.
+He owned the manorhouses of Valbygård and Brorupgaard both located near Slagelse.
 Valbygård is still owned by his descendants.

 Early life and education

 Bech was born on 21 July 1815 in Copenhagen, the son of merchant and ship-owner Jørgen Peter Bech (1782–1846) and Ellen Sophie Magdalene Meyer (1784–1846).
 He grew up in his father's house at Nybrogade 22 and later studied agriculture in Denmark and Mecklenburg.
 His elder brother was Edward Bech, the Danish Counsel in New York.